ALANVF/Star-lang-specification/syntax/statements.md

 Notes:
 - `upto:` and `after:` are exclusive.
-- `after:` can't actually be used with `count:`, I'm just too lazy to rewrite the grammar.
+- `after:` can't actually be used with `times:`, I'm just too lazy to rewrite the grammar.

 ### Do statement
 A statement that introduces a new scope.